Samkth123/KTH-md/Growth/Session 1/Chapter 5 - Measuring and describing growth.md

 - Ex a company wanting to buy another will often need to pay a premium to make the shareholders sell
 - If a company will be broken up the only value it has is its assets it can sell
 - Companies assessment of value are also their future ability to make generate cash, often expressed as P/E price/earnings ratio.
-- The value is very subjective and also sensitive to the discount factor
+- The value is very subjective and also sensitive to the discount factor which itself is based on well educated guesses
+- Shareholder value in a private business can only be determined